 It’s interesting to see how simple this gem is.
 If you see the lib/install directory for the gem you’ll notice how few files there are.
 The

 install.rb file handles making sure all the necessary parts are in place to handle whichever install option you use, and then each tool has its own directory with the files required for that tool to work.
 Have a look at the Bootstrap install file.
-It’s only 27 lines long.
+Notice how short it is.

 The build script is used to take the CSS you’ve written and process it through the tooling you’ve selected.
 So if you choose Tailwind it needs to take all those utility classes and make sure only those that you use are included to keep the Tailwind file as small as possible.
 The build script is placed in your package.json file which is why you do need nodejs installed to use this gem.
 In production, the build script is used to ensure all your assets are built correctly but in development you need to rebuild every time there is a change.
 Because of this the gem ships with a command used to watch your files and rebuild when necessary.